Mechanical and Offshore Engineering

 You are expected to be proactive and will need to apply for and be successful in placement interview.

 Our graduates are highly sought after and many of them gain employment in the global oil and gas engineering sector.
 Our graduates are now employed in roles such as: Marine Engineer, Senior Well Engineer, Drilling Manager, Specialist Drilling Engineer, Petroleum Engineer, Rig Manager, Subsea Engineer and Business Analyst.
-100% of students are in a professional or managerial job six months after completing the course (Unistats, 2018).

 Entry to Year 1